Jesse Benton Jr.: North Carolina to Middle Tennessee

 Jackson served as Carroll's second in the duel that injured Jesse Benton.
 While this was going on, future U.S. Senator from Missouri Thomas Hart Benton was in the capital city, Washington, D.C., lobbying on behalf of Jackson, who had launched the Natchez Expedition without funding from the U.S. Department of War, and thus needed to get a funding appropriation made by Congress to cover his substantial expenses—he had borrowed $1,000 from merchant banker James Jackson to buy beef and cornmeal and flour for the troops on the road home, and to rent wagons with draymen to haul the sick.
-When Benton got back to Nashville and discovered that his brother had been shot with support from Jackson, all while he had been hustling on Jackson's behalf, a second (or seventh?) conflict erupted.
-Thus it was that, in 1813, the Benton brothers fought Andrew Jackson, John Coffee, Stockley D. Hays, and Alexander "Sandy" Donelson in a tavern in Nashville.
-The Bentons got the better of Jackson on that occasion, as Jesse Benton left Jackson with a "shoulder full of buckshot," a significant injury that left Jackson in a sling for months.
+When Benton got back to Nashville and discovered that his brother had been shot with support from Jackson, all while he had been hustling on Jackson's behalf, a second conflict erupted.
+Thus it was that, on September 4, 1813, the Benton brothers fought Andrew Jackson, John Coffee, Stockley D. Hays, and Alexander "Sandy" Donelson in a tavern in Nashville.
+The Bentons got the better of Jackson in the tavern brawl, as Jesse Benton left Jackson with a "shoulder full of buckshot," a significant injury that left Jackson in a sling for months.

 West Tennessee

 After the War of 1812, Benton seems to have relocated from middle Tennessee to west Tennessee, in the vicinity of present-day Memphis.
-Jesse Benton reportedly came back to Hillsboro (Leiper's Fork) from the to see about the graves of his three sisters.
+Jesse Benton reportedly came back to Hillsboro (Leiper's Fork) from the west to see about the graves of his three sisters.
 According to The Tennessean, which interviewed the neighbors in 1878, "The graveyard was built after the family had left here, which accounts for its small size.
-Jesse Benton came to the old homestead from Memphis for the express, purpose, of baving it done, and it was built of nicely dressed stone and put together with mortar...'I was present, when Isaac Benton laid off the stone wall.
+Jesse Benton came to the old homestead from Memphis for the express, purpose, of having it done, and it was built of nicely dressed stone and put together with mortar...'I was present, when Isaac Benton laid off the stone wall.
 It is very dilapidated, now, much of it down, that now stands around the graves of Polly, Nancy, and Peggy Benton, and two of Nat Benton's children.
 The wall was built by two men by the name of Craig and Russell, I think, in the year 1816, or 17.
 Craig and Russell boarded at my father's while doing the work...I was well acquainted with the Bentons.
 Their mother moved to Missouri and died there."
 The sisters and their father had all died of tuberculosis.
-The same account of the Bentons in Williamson County stated, "Jesse is represented as having been a man of awful temper and of indomitable preservance."
+The same account of the Bentons in Williamson County stated, "Jesse is represented as having been a man of awful temper and of indomitable perseverance."